-Statement of a ssets and equipment Value of assets and equipment Project No. Output No. as at 31 December 2014 (cumulative from project start date) (US\$) Audit Opinion - Statement of Assets and Equipment Total amount of qualification on the Statement of assets and equipment (US\$)
+Statement of a ssets and equipment Project No. Output No. Value of assets and equipment as at 31 December 2015 (cumulative from Audit Opinion - Statement of Assets and Equipment Total amount of qualification on the Statement of assets and equipment (US\$)

-Table 4 - Template for NGO/NIM auditors to report on current year audit observations and recommendations
+Table 4 - Template for NGO/NIM auditors to report on current year audit observations and recommendations (please also note that this form should be provided in soft copy)